ft/ufw/doc/pages/devel.md

 ### MakeMeHappy System Builds {#mmhsystembuilds}

-ystem builds differ slightly from module build.
+System builds differ slightly from module builds.
 Instead of asking `mmh` to provide a system's dependencies automatically, in system builds this responsibility falls to the user — `mmh` fetches no code at all.
 Since systems builds are a little different in behaviour, almost all their functionality is